rambasnet/CPP-Fundamentals/README.md

     jupyter nbextensions_configurator enable --user
 ```

-## Run or use Jupyter Notebooks
+### Run Jupyter notebooks on a local system

 - clone the repository locally once the tools are installed
-- open a terminal and `cd` into this cloned repo folder and run `jupyter notebook`
+- open a Terminal and `cd` into this cloned repo folder and run `jupyter notebook`

 ```bash
     cd <CPP Fundamentals repo folder>